 - Carling Black Label is Africa's most awarded beer as well as South Africa's biggest brand by volume and brand power.
 It is brewed to deliver a distinctly aromatic and full-flavoured refreshment. - Castle Lager is popularly described as South Africa's national beer, first brewed in Johannesburg in 1895 using homegrown ingredients, giving it the iconic "somewhat dry, somewhat bitter, never sweet" taste.
 Castle Lager is the official sponsor of several South African sporting associations. - Castle Lite was first brewed in South Africa in 1994 with a mission to provide the coldest and most refreshing lite beer on the South African market.
-Today, it is an Africa-wide premium brand enjoyed in 14 countries and continues to innovate to offer consumers "extra cold" refreshment.
+Today, it is an Africa-wide premium brand enjoyed in 14 countries and continues to innovate to offer consumers "extra cold" refreshment. - Flying Fish combines the pure refreshment of beer with delicious, fresh flavours: pressed lemon and green apple.
+With an easy drinking taste, Flying Fish offers something different for consumers, beer and cider drinkers alike, looking to share new experiences. - Hansa Pilsener is brewed in true pilsener style, using the Saaz hop and a special blend of ingredients to deliver quality refreshment. - Hero is a Nigerian beer brewed using local sorghum and malted barley.

-- Flying Fish Premium Flavoured Blend combines the pure refreshment of beer with delicious, fresh flavours: pressed lemon and green apple.
-With an easy drinking taste, Flying Fish offers something different for consumers, beer and cider drinkers alike, looking to share new experiences. - Hansa Pilsener is brewed in true pilsener style, using the Saaz hop and a special blend of ingredients to deliver quality refreshment. - Hero is a Nigerian beer brewed using local sorghum and malted barley. - Kilimanjaro Premium Lager is named after Tanzania's iconic Mount Kilimanjaro, the highest mountain in Africa.
+- Kilimanjaro Premium Lager is named after Tanzania's iconic Mount Kilimanjaro, the highest mountain in Africa.
 Launched in 1996, it boasts an easy drinking taste made from ingredients grown on the slopes of Mount Kilimanjaro and nourished by the pure waters that flow from its ice-capped peak.
 It is light in colour with 4.5% ABV and a crisp refreshing taste. - Safari, first brewed in Tanzania in 1977, is a full-flavoured, full-bodied beer with a rich golden colour and taste that gave rise to a new era of beer brewing in Tanzania.
-Today it is still the mainstream category leader in terms of brand power, inspiring young Tanzanian consumers to follow their paths. - Trophy Lager beer is one of the top selling beers in Nigeria.
-Originated in 1978, Trophy has grown from a small core brand in the west of Nigeria to a strong lovemark (a brand that commands both high respect and "love" from consumers) and is now expanding nationally.
-Sales have grown by double digits over the years and Trophy now contributes 46% of AB InBev's beer business in Nigeria.
+Today it is still one of the leaders of the core segment. - Trophy Lager beer is one of the top selling beers in Nigeria.
+Originated in 1978, Trophy has grown from a small core brand in the west of Nigeria to a strong lovemark (a brand that commands both high respect and "love" from consumers).
 Trophy is known as the honourable beer that accords respect to Nigerian consumers and Nigeria.